 I have been posting gear reviews on Trailspace over the last couple of years.
 The links below take you to that great site with my reviews as well as others, and a wonderful community of knowledgeable folks who post in the forums.
 My early reviews are weak at best but have been improving steadily.
 I always have several more in the works and will post additional links as I complete testing.
-See the footnote below for my approach to gear reviews.
+See the footnote below for my approach to gear reviews and ethics policies.

 A quick review of an item I returned after a couple of nights of testing.